Dutch colonial empire: Rivalry with Great Britain and France (1652–1795)

 In 1651, the English parliament passed the first of the Navigation Acts which excluded Dutch shipping from the lucrative trade between England and its Caribbean colonies, and led directly to the outbreak of hostilities between the two countries the following year, the first of three Anglo-Dutch Wars that would last on and off for two decades and slowly erode Dutch naval power to England's benefit.

 In 1661, amidst the Qing conquest of China, Ming general Koxinga led a fleet to invade Formosa.
 The Dutch defense, led by governor Frederick Coyett, held out for nine months.
 However, after Koxinga defeated Dutch reinforcements from Java, Coyett surrendered Formosa.

-The Dutch would never rule Formosa again.
+The Anglo-Dutch Wars were a series of three wars which took place between the English and the Dutch from 1652 to 1674.
+The causes included political disputes and increasing competition from merchant shipping.
+The English in the First Anglo-Dutch War (1652–54) had the naval advantage with larger numbers of more powerful "ships of the line" which were well suited to the naval tactics of the era.
+The English also captured numerous Dutch merchant ships.
+Holmes's Bonfire was a raid on the Vlie estuary in the Netherlands, executed by the English Fleet during the Second Anglo-Dutch War on 19 and 20 August 1666.
+The attack, named after the commander of the landing force, Rear-Admiral Robert Holmes, was successful in destroying by fire a large Dutch merchant fleet of 140 ships.
+During the same action, the town of West-Terschelling was burnt down, which caused outrage in the Dutch Republic.